osamaali-mid/Rust-Detect-AI/README.md

-# React YOLOv8 WebAssembly Real-time Object Detection
+# YOLOv8 + WASM Real-time Object Detection

 This project demonstrates real-time object detection entirely in the browser using YOLOv8 and WebAssembly (WASM).
 The front-end is built with React.js and integrates with the Webcam to capture and process video frames, while the object detection is handled by a Rust module compiled into WebAssembly.